patternplate/patternplate/docs/guides/getting-started-app.md

 ## What to expect

 `patternplate` bridges the gaps between engineering and design.
-Whiule there is a command line interface, it also provides a macOS application to download and view patternplate projects.
+While there is a command line interface, it also provides a macOS application to download and view patternplate projects.

 We will …